Rising-Stars-by-Sunshine/Stats_201_AlbertLi/code/README.md

    - Similar to the CardiffNLP model, process sentences in chunks of length 128 and accumulate sentiment scores for each sentence.
    - Calculate the overall sentiment label and score for each sentence based on accumulated scores.
 8. Output CSV File Handling:
-   - Specify the output CSV file name as 'reddit-processed-output.csv.'
+   - Specify the output CSV file name.
 9. Pandas DataFrame Manipulation:
    - Read the original CSV file into a Pandas DataFrame.
    - Add three new columns ('s1', 's2', 's3') to the DataFrame, containing the sentiment labels from the three sentiment analysis methods.
 10. Write Processed Data to CSV:
-   - Write the updated DataFrame, now including sentiment labels, back to a new CSV file ('reddit-processed-output.csv')
+   - Write the updated DataFrame, now including sentiment labels, back to a new CSV file.
 ```
 ## Sample Code